jimd80/MicrobitUsbKeyboard/README.md

 ![Micro:bit sample code](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Microbit%20sample%20code.png?raw=true)

-Or, you can use the default software for a receiver that handles up to 26 senders.
+Or, you can use the default software below for a receiver that handles up to 26 senders.

 Microsoft MakeCode [DojoGameReceiver project](https://makecode.microbit.org/S01281-32840-25827-62408)

-Alternatively, download [microbit-DojoGameControllerUniversal.hex](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/microbit-DojoGameControllerUniversal.hex) and drag&drop it to the Micro:bit drive
+Alternatively, download [microbit-DojoGameControllerUniversal.hex](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/microbit-DojoGameControllerUniversal.hex?raw=true) and drag&drop it to the Micro:bit drive letter.

 ### Usage of the DojoGameReceiver:
-Press A for a test of 50 keys/sec for 5 sec, each key 10 times
+* Press A for a test of 50 keys/sec for 5 sec, each key 10 times

-Press B for a test of 250 keys/sec for 5 sec, each key 50 times
+* Press B for a test of 250 keys/sec for 5 sec, each key 50 times

 ## Micro:bit game controller (sender) build instructions
 You can include this step in the learning process and game experience.
-You can educate the participants to build their game controller first before thay can play.
+You can educate the participants to build their game controller first before they can play.
 Writing a program for the game controller Micro:bit is as simple as this:

 ![Micro:bit sample code](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Microbit%20gamecontroller%20code.png?raw=true)

 Each player needs a "secret code" that will identify them as player a...z.
 They'll need to enter this, instead of 9999, in the "radio send number" block.
 Using this secret code will make sure they will be assigned to their own letter and not to another one (due to a typo or intended trolling).

-Download the [list of "secret" game codes]here as a text/csv file](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Gamecodes.csv?raw=true)
+Download the [list of "secret" game codes](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/Gamecodes.csv?raw=true) here as a text/csv file.

-Alternatively, is there is not enough time to include the Mocro:bit programming as a part of the game, there is also a ready to use program:
+Alternatively, if there is not enough time to include the Micro:bit programming as a part of the game, there is also a ready to use program:

 Microsoft MakeCode [DojoGameControllerUniversal project](https://makecode.microbit.org/S17170-50597-42799-53089)

-Or download [DojoGameControllerUniversal.hex](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/microbit-DojoGameControllerUniversal.hex?raw=true) and drag&drop it to the Micro:bit drive
+Or download [DojoGameControllerUniversal.hex](https://github.com/jimd80/MicrobitUsbKeyboard/blob/main/doc/microbit-DojoGameControllerUniversal.hex?raw=true) and drag&drop it to the Micro:bit drive letter.

 You can hand over the pre-programmed Micro:bits to the participants, but they'll still need to assign their personal "secret" game code to the Micro:bit.
 This allowes to use the exact same program for each controller.
 To set the game code, tell the participants to follow the steps below.
 ### Usage of the DojoGameControllerUniversal: